Maxpaxio/MediaTracker/README.md

 # tv_trackerios

-An application in which you can track TV Shows.
+An application in which you can track TV Shows in.

 ## Getting Started